mills-lab/vapor/README.md

 # VaLoR
 ##Description
-*VaLoR* is a structural variants (SVs) validator based on long reads.  *VaLoR* could read in VCF files in format 4.1 or newer, and the corresponding long reads in bam format to sore each prediction.
+*VaLoR* is a structural variants (SVs) validator based on long reads.  *VaLoR* could read in VCF files in format 4.1 or newer, and the corresponding long reads in bam format to score each prediction.

 ##Required third-party resources
 ```